1965 in the Vietnam War: February

 The VC attacked Camp Holloway near Pleiku killing eight Americans, wounding 128, destroying 10 U.S. aircraft and damaging a further 15.
 McGeorge Bundy (visiting South Vietnam) and General Westmoreland visited Pleiku that day.
 Bundy strongly recommended a reprisal attack against North Vietnam.
 Bundy reported to Johnson "The situation in Vietnam is deteriorating and without new U.S. action defeat appears inevitable--probably not in a matter of weeks or perhaps even months, but within the next year or so....
 There is still time to turn it around, but not much."

-In retaliation, President Johnson ordered Operation Flaming Dart: 49 retaliatory sorties by American and Republic of Vietnam Air Force (RVNAF) planes targeted PAVN bases near Đồng Hới; a second wave targeted VC logistics and communications near the Vietnamese Demilitarized Zone (DMZ).
+In retaliation, Johnson ordered Operation Flaming Dart: 49 retaliatory sorties by American and RVNAF planes targeted PAVN bases near Đồng Hới; a second wave targeted VC logistics and communications near the Vietnamese Demilitarized Zone (DMZ).
 Among the pilots was Air Marshal Kỳ.
 Poor weather limited the damage caused by the strikes.
 One plane and its pilot were lost.

 The Premier of the Soviet Union, Alexei Kosygin, was visiting Hanoi during the bombing.
 The Soviets were furious that an American attack was carried out while Kosygin was present and motivated to provide additional assistance to North Vietnam.

-Bundy sent a memorandum to President Johnson advocating "a new US action" without which "defeat seems inevitable."
+Bundy sent a memorandum to Johnson advocating "a new US action" without which "defeat seems inevitable".
 Bundy said that "any negotiated US withdrawal today would mean surrender on the installment plan."

+Elsewhere in Pleiku province, the PAVN 320th Regiment captured territorial posts as guerrillas destroyed several New Life hamlets along Highway 14, forcing the inhabitants to move to VC-controlled areas.
+Further north in Kontum, the PAVN 101st Regiment overran Dak Giao Regional Forces post and shelled Dak Pek Camp.
+Other VC "liberated" hamlets north of Dak To as their garrisons fled.
+To the southeast in Binh Dinh province, a VC battalion overran an infantry company, five Popular Forces platoons, and a howitzer section at Gia Huu post.
+Another VC battalion crushed an infantry company and three Popular Forces platoons at Duong Lieu hamlet 13km north of Phù Mỹ district town.
+ARVN losses totaled 333 casualties, a 105-mm. howitzer, and four crew-served and 306 individual weapons.
+In neighboring Phu Yen province, the VC penetrated two hamlets, destroying 48 houses, and inflicting 44 casualties while suffering 37 casualties themselves.